Our List Of Christmas Books for Babies and Toddlers

 Publisher: Usborne Publishing, June 2012.

 Join Maisy in celebrating the festive season, with this new edition of the bestselling novelty book.
-From wrapping presents and making the cake to putting up the shiny decorations and hanging up her stocking, Maisy’s preparations are bursting with excitement and colour and fun.
-Full of flaps to lift, tabs to pull and lots of sparkly surprises, this is the perfect mini stocking-filler for Maisy fans everywhere.
+From wrapping presents and making the cake to putting up the shiny decorations and hanging up her stocking, Maisy’s preparations are bursting with excitement color, and fun.
+Full of flaps to lift, tabs to pull, and lots of sparkly surprises, this is the perfect mini stocking-filler for Maisy fans everywhere.

-Publisher’s description: Celebrate Christmas with a joyful new lift-the-flap board book – includes padded cloth Christmas tree on cover!, heartfelt rhymes and engaging illustrations.
+Publisher’s description: Celebrate Christmas with a joyful new lift-the-flap board book – that includes a padded cloth Christmas tree on the cover! heartfelt rhymes, and engaging illustrations.

 Suitable for ages 1+